 Course number: CGICS40

-Regardless of your computer experience, this class will help you become more aware of technology-related risks and what you can do to protect yourself and your organization from them.
+Regardless of your computer experience, this class will enable you to become more aware of technology-related risks and what you can do to protect yourself and your organization from them.
 This course will help you to:

 - Understand security compliance needs and requirements.